CONTACT US NOW | (925) 932-0201

 Edging and Triggers?

-The key to making any positive change in your life no matter the behavior begins with awareness.
+The key to making any positive change in your life, no matter the behavior, begins with awareness.
 Once you have become aware that you are in that yellow zone behavior, you then have some (tough) decisions to make.
-The good news is that are many tools in your proverbial tool belt ready for action.
+The good news is that are many sex addiction recovery tools in your proverbial tool belt ready for action.

-* Mindfulness Practices—working mindfully with edging provides creating mental space between the thoughts and the part of you watching your thoughts.
-Meditation, yoga, prayer are just a few examples of sitting silently with the compulsive energy
+* Mindfulness Practices — working mindfully with edging provides creating mental space between the thoughts and the part of you watching your thoughts.
+Meditation, yoga, and prayer are just a few examples of sitting silently with compulsive energy.